 What To Do:

-Conversely, if you come home and the quarter is still on top, you know you didn’t lose power and your food is safe.
+If you come home and the quarter is still on top, you know you didn’t lose power and your food is fine.

-And if the quarter is somewhere in the middle, you know you lost power for a while.
-And it’s a gamble.
+And, if the quarter is somewhere in the middle of the cup, you know you lost power for a while.

 Does The Quarter On A Cup Of Ice Trick Work?

-See, if you think about ice melting, it doesn’t actually just melt from the top down.
-It melts all around, basically equally.
+Plus, if you think about ice cubes, they don’t actually just melt from the top down.
+Ice melts all around, basically equally.
 So you’ll be losing from the bottom as well as the top and sides.
-And that doesn’t accurately depict how long power was out.

 Also, do you know what the time lapse of ice melting is?
 I don’t.

-So, with this hack, you’ll know if you lost power.
-And if the quarter is on the bottom of the glass, you’ll know you lost it for a long time.
-But if it’s in the middle, it’s still uncertain.
+So, with this freezer trick for a power outage, you’ll know if you lost power.
+And if the quarter is on the bottom of the glass, you’ll know you lost power for a significant amount of time and that you should probably discard your raw meat and other items.